rachel170/tp/docs/DeveloperGuide.md

 **Extension:**

 * 7a.
 User correct remembers the answer of the flashcard.
-    * 7a.1.
+    * 7a1.
 User marks the card as correct.
-    * 7a.1.
+    * 7a2.
 FlashNotes shows next card.

    Use case resumes from Step 4.

 * 7b.
 User unable to remember the correct answer of the flashcard.
-    *7b.1.
+   * 7b1.
 User marks card as wrong.
-   * 6b.2.
+   * 7b2.
 FlashNotes adds card back into the lists of card to be reviewed again.
-   * 7b.3.
+   * 7b3.
 FlashNotes shows the next card.

    Use case resumes from Step 4.

-* *User ends the review session prematurely.
 * *a.
+User ends the review session prematurely.
+    *a1.
 FlashNotes does not show user the Review statistics.
-    * *b.
+    *a2.
 FlashNotes does not update the Review statistics of the deck reviewed.

     Use case resumes from Step 10.